-Abacha and ugba are known as African salad and it can be eaten as a meal or snack, people eat it as a meal because it fills up the stomach just like any other meal.
+Abacha and ugba are known as African salads and they can be eaten as a meal or snack, people eat them as a meal because it fills up the stomach just like any other meal.

 This meal is well-known and very popular in the eastern part of Nigeria, among the Igbos, and they love it.

-Nkwobi is a popular cooked spicy cow leg desserts in eastern Nigeria.
+Nkwobi is a popular cooked spicy cow leg dessert in eastern Nigeria.
 Most Nigerian men visit Igbo restaurants to enjoy this special delicacy.